eleda77/eleda77.github.io/docs/vocab_list.md

 **encarmine** - to turn red or cover in blood (being made red by spilling blood)

 **enceinte** - an enclosure or the enclosing wall of a fortified place

+**encomium** - a speech or piece of writing that praises someone or something highly

 **endling** - the last known individual of a species or subspecies